Measurement criteria can be used to query any property in the Metis database and can be used in combination with any other form of criteria.

 The property selector can be used in a flexible way to find any property that can be measured and stored within the IGI data model.
 Type “name” into the property box:

-Simply type the name of the well you want to find, or a string contains the desired well name.
+Simply type the name of the well you want to find, or a string that contains the desired well name.
 Discover will return all wells where the Well name contains the search string.

 Discover utilises the full IGI property model, to find more information about our property model and some of the key concepts underpinning it click here.